Walz says his 17-year-old son witnessed shooting as he played volleyball at rec center

 The Minnesota Star Tribune

-October 2, 2024 at 4:39AM
+October 2, 2024 at 2:14PM

 The shooting outside the Jimmy Lee Recreation Center occurred Jan.
-18 and was widely reported, but Gus Walz’s presence that day wasn’t widely known until August when he became a sensation for standing up and tearfully supporting his dad, who was onstage at the Democratic National Convention at Chicago’s United Center.
+18, 2023, and was widely reported, but Gus Walz’s presence that day wasn’t widely known until August when he became a sensation for standing up and tearfully supporting his dad, who was onstage at the Democratic National Convention at Chicago’s United Center.

 After Gus Walz’s moment went viral, David Albornoz, St. Paul Parks aquatics supervisor and coach, posted on social media about his friendship with the governor’s son.
 Albornoz talked about how he came to know Gus Walz through his love of volleyball and post-match tacos.

-He also talked about how Gus Walz was in the building when the shooting occurred in the parking lot at the Jimmy Lee, which sits on the corner of Selby Avenue across Lexington from Central High School.
+He also talked about how Gus Walz was in the building when the shooting occurred in the parking lot at the Jimmy Lee, which sits on the corner of Marshal Avenue across Lexington from Central High School.
 Albornoz wrote that Gus “helped keep everyone safe and calm, looking after the kids in the gym with us as I rushed out.”

 Gus was a sophomore then but is now a senior at Central High.
 A Walz spokesman confirmed that Gus Walz was present.
+The governor also briefly mentioned the incident at a recent stop in Grand Rapids, Mich.

 Last year, Exavir D. Binford Jr., a 27-year-old employee of the recreation center and a St. Paul resident, pleaded guilty to first-degree assault in the shooting.
 He was sentenced earlier this year to ten years in prison.